graphsense/graphsense-tagpack-tool/README.md

 ## TagPack Management Tool

-The TagPack management tools supports validation of TagPacks and ingestion into an [Apache Cassandra database][cassandra], which is required before running the [graphsense-transformation](https://github.com/graphsense/graphsense-transformation) pipeline.
+The TagPack management tool supports validation of TagPacks and ingestion into an [Apache Cassandra database][cassandra], which is required before running the [graphsense-transformation](https://github.com/graphsense/graphsense-transformation) pipeline.